kyma-project/kyma/components/function-controller/README.md

     kubectl apply -n ${FN_NAMESPACE} -f config/dockerfiles.yaml
     ```

 6. Before you create Functions, it is necessary to create the `registry-credentials` Secret, which contains credentials to the Docker registry defined by the **FN_REGISTRY** environment variable.
-Knative Build uses this Secret to push the images it builds for the deployed Functions.
+Tekton Pipelines uses this Secret to push the images it builds for the deployed Functions.
 The corresponding `function-controller-build` ServiceAccount was referenced inside the controller configuration in step 3.

     ```bash
     reg_username=<container registry username>